rug-oop-2024/oop-24-25-final-project-group39/docs/decisions/DSC-use-of-metrics.md

 # Decision: Implementation of Micro-Average Recall metric in metric.py
 # Status: Accepted
 # Motivation: Provides a metric to assess overall recall in multi-class classification
-# Reason: Micro-Average Recall aggregates true positives and false negatives across classes
+# Reason: Micro-average recall aggregates true positives and false negatives across classes
 # Limitations: May not provide insights for each class individually,
 # Alternatives: Macro-average recall